Accreditation Course in Evidence-Based Medicine: Part II. Assessing Studies of Diagnostic Tests and Strategies

 Credit Designation Statement

-SIS designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credit(s)™.
+IPSIS designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 No commercial support was received for this activity.